Solo Travel in Mongolia

 Local Currency – Mongolian Tughrik

 Do I need a Mongolia visa?
-Yes for a British passport.
-A visa allows you a stay of up to 30 days.
+If you are planning on visiting Mongolia on a British passport, you need to apply for a visa that allows you a stay of up to 30 days.

 Did you know?
 Chinggis Khaan was given his name by a shaman leader.